SangeethaKannas/SangeethaKannas/README.md

+### Hi there,

-### Hi there, I am SangeethaKanna SanthanaKrishnan 👋
+### I am SangeethaKanna SanthanaKrishnan 👋

 📌 _Here are a few things that describe me:_

 - 💼 &nbsp;I'm currently working full-time at [HCL Tech](https://www.hcltech.com/) as a Fullstack Technical Lead
 - 🔭 &nbsp;Personal goal ─ Start working on Startups
-- 🌱 &nbsp;I’m currently creating a website from where you can learn english from other language
+- 🌱 &nbsp;I’m currently creating a website from where you can learn english from other languages
 - 💬 &nbsp;Ask me about anything, I'll be happy to help
 - 📫 &nbsp;_How to reach me:_ [Linkedin](https://www.linkedin.com/in/sangeethakannas/) | [Email](mailto:sangeethakannas@gmail.com) | [Website](https://sangeethakannas.github.io) 🚀
 - ⚡ &nbsp;_Fun fact:_ I create my own path!!😄